Skip to content

 The total amount of tomatoes I used was equal to 1 gallon, and I used 2.5 cups of vinegar.
 I ended up with 8 pints!

-A Bit about Adjusting Recipes
+A Bit About Adjusting Recipes

 I use a slightly adapted recipe from an old Ball Canning version.
 Here is their current tested and approved recipe.